Keeping up with the Colombians

 It was around Halloween and I decided to buy a shirt, dressing myself up as a Colombian futbal player.

 We enjoyed Medellin, seeing this city transform from day to night.
-Dom had to leave first thing in the morning, but I had one more full day on my own, which I decided to use to practice more of my Spanish with my lovely hosts.
+Dom had to leave first thing in the morning, but I had more days on my own (finally!), I spent my time practicing (communicating) in Spanish with my lovely hosts.

-After Dom’s departure, I decided to take my new friend, Jose Luis, out to lunch.
+I took my new friend, Jose Luis, out to lunch.
 I told him to pick anywhere— his favorite place!
 He asked, “Anywhere?”
-And I was like, “Yup, your favorite restaurant.”
+And I was like, in Spanish, “Yup, your favorite restaurant.”
 So we started walking, and something must have gotten lost in translation because I was expecting a local place with some really great, traditional, fresh cuisine, but we ended up here:

 Eat fresh, I guess.